JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Antigravity_is_Back.md

 To make the latter work, we have a re-introduction of Einstein’s long abandoned cosmological constant, which acts to oppose the effect of gravity with a repulsive rather than an attractive force, antigravity.
 Sounds simple enough, but it now has to be tuned to an accuracy of 123 decimal places–124 will not do.
 So no wonder that Einstein was pleased to let it go.

 Among other things _The Urantia Book_ tells us that, “_antigravity is a power of the Infinite Spirit. . . .It can annul gravity within a local frame.
 It does so by the exercise of equal force presence.
-It operates only with reference to material gravity, and it is not the action of mind._” ([UB 9:3.3](/en/The_Urantia_Book/9#p3_3)) I wonder who has the task of balancing it to the 123rd decimal place?
+It operates only with reference to material gravity, and it is not the action of mind._” (<a id="a53_292"></a>[UB 9:3.3](/en/The_Urantia_Book/9#p3_3)) I wonder who has the task of balancing it to the 123rd decimal place?

 Image here